rickdevera/oh_cnapp/ambassador/lessons/module-3-cspm-requirements.md

         1.  `Click` on the **name* of the EC2 Instance.
         1. Under the **Overview** tab, the relationships and metadata will be displayed under the **General** heading.
         1.  `Scroll` down and review **Created by**, **Availability Zone**, and **Role**
+    1.  **Validation Question**
+        1. Which IAM role is assigned to the EC2 instance?
+        1. How was this resource created?

 1. The ability to search and filter across clouds for quick access to specific data points.
     1. From the Dashboard, 'Click' on the **Search Bar** on the top of the dashboard
         1.  `Enter`  the string **EC2**
         1. This will search and display across all accounts.
-        *Note*: This displayes all accounts configured during the onboard process.
+        *Note*: This displays all accounts configured during the onboard process.
+        1.  `Click` on **EC2 Instances**
+    1. Validation Question:
+        1. How many Lambda functions were found with the name **OHcnapp**?

 1. A contextual dashboard that categorizes resources by type for better analysis.
-    1.  `Select`  **Dashboard** left menu item
+    1. Two methods
+        1. Dashboard
+            1.  `View` the Dashboard widget
+            1.  `View` the Asset Inventory widget which displays all resource categories.
             1.  `Scroll` through the dashboard and validate all catagories found.

+        1. Inventory view
+            1.  `Click` on **Inventory** from the *left menu*

 1. Identification of resource ownership to enforce accountability.
     1. See Steps above
+    1.
 1. Visualization of network exposure to assess external access risks.
     1. From the Dashboard, `Select` the tile **Compute Resources->EC2 Instances**
         1. From the filter bar